 2. Get Your Roof and Chimney Inspected

 Any missing or damaged shingles should be replaced immediately.
 If there are any leaks present, be sure that they are addressed as well.
 If they are left unaddressed, these things can lead to much larger issues in the interior of your home and create more costly damage and larger repair bills.
+Because the roof is so essential, this is one of the most important summer home maintenance tips too.

 If you have someone out to inspect your roof and they find that it needs to be replaced, contact a home improvement contractor to discuss scheduling and budgeting for this project as soon as possible.
 Likewise, it is a good idea to have your home’s chimney inspected if you have a fireplace or stove that will be used during the winter.